w3f/Grants-Program/applications/application-template.md

 ## Development Roadmap :nut_and_bolt:

 This section should break the development roadmap down into milestones and deliverables.
-Since these will appear in the grant contract, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to the contract to ensure that everything has been delivered as expected.
+Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
+Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

 Below we provide an **example roadmap**.
 In the descriptions, it should be clear how the project is related to Substrate, Kusama or Polkadot.
 We _recommend_ that the scope of the work can fit within a three-month period and that teams structure their roadmap as 1 milestone ≈ 1 month.

 For each milestone,

-* be sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
+* make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
-To assist you in defining it, we created a document with examples for some grant categories [here](../src/grant_guidelines_per_category.md).
+To assist you in defining it, we have created a document with examples for some grant categories [here](../src/grant_guidelines_per_category.md).
-* include total amount of funding requested per milestone.
+* include the amount of funding requested _per milestone_.
 * include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
 This ensures that the code can be widely used by the community.
 * provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
-* commit to providing dockerfiles for the delivery of your project.
+* commit to providing Dockerfiles for the delivery of your project.
-* indicate the milestone duration, as well as number of Full-Time Employees working on each milestone, and include the approximate number of days along with cost per day.
+* indicate milestone duration as well as number of full-time employees working on each milestone, and include the approximate number of days along with the cost per day.
-* _Deliverables 0a-0d are mandatory_ and should not be removed, unless you explicitly specify a reason within the PR's `Additional Notes` section (e.g. Milestone X is research oriented and as such there is no code to test)
+* _Deliverables 0a-0d are mandatory_ and shall not be removed, unless you explicitly specify a reason within the PR's `Additional Notes` section (e.g. Milestone X is research oriented and as such there is no code to test).

-> :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ and that you **highlight this fact in your milestone documentation** and in the source code if applicable!
+> :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

 ### Overview
 * **Total Estimated Duration:** Duration of the whole project (e.g. 2 months)
-* **Full-time equivalent (FTE):**  Required workload of a full-time employee for the whole project ([see](https://en.wikipedia.org/wiki/Full-time_equivalent)) (e.g. 2 FTE)
+* **Full-Time Equivalent (FTE):**  Required workload of a full-time employee for the whole project (see [Wikipedia](https://en.wikipedia.org/wiki/Full-time_equivalent)) (e.g. 2 FTE)
 * **Total Costs:** Amount of payment in USD for the whole project.
 The total amount of funding _needs to be below $30k for initial grants_ and $100k for follow-up grants. (e.g. 12,000 USD)

 ### Milestone 1 Example — Implement Substrate Modules